LAST UPDATED: June 11, 2020 by Ryan M

 Curing is the process of preserving meats through the application of chemicals, acid, salt, and/or sugar to remove water and prevent spoilage.
 So, all preserved meats are cured, right?
 Wrong!
 Keep reading……

 CURED VS. UNCURED

-Oddly, some obviously cured meats such as ham, bacon, etc., are sold as “uncured” in grocery stores.
-This is a regulatory and marketing quirk created from consumers demand to eat healthier and consume fewer chemicals in general.
-It’s a quirk because these meats are obviously preserved but celery juice (or celery powder) is instead used to cure the meat, as it’s a potent natural source of nitrates.
-The nitrates in the celery juice naturally turn into nitrites during the curing process, but because the nitrites technically haven’t been “added” by the manufacturer, the meat can be labeled as uncured, even though the meat has been cured.
+Some obviously cured meats such as ham, bacon, etc., are sold as uncured in grocery stores.
+This is a quirk because these meats are obviously preserved, but celery juice (or celery powder), rather than nitrites, is used to cure the meat.
+The naturally occurring nitrates in the celery juice turn into nitrites during the curing process, however, because nitrites technically haven’t been “added” by the manufacturer, the meat can be labeled as uncured even though the meat has been cured.

 Whether nitrites and nitrates are a good or bad thing isn’t an easy answer.
 It largely depends on what foods they came from, how the meat was processed, the particular person ingesting them, etc.